schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

 (8 rows)
 ```

-It takes almost 13ms for each execution of a relatively small query.
+It takes almost 13ms for each execution of this relatively small query.

 So if `RANDOM()` is bad, what do we fix it with?
 This is a surprisingly difficult question.
 It largely depends on your application and how you're accessing the data.

-In my case, [I fixed the issue by generating a Random ID and then pulling that record](https://github.com/codetriage/codetriage/pull/647).
+In my case, [I fixed the issue by generating a random ID and then pulling that record](https://github.com/codetriage/codetriage/pull/647).
 In this instance, I know that the IDs are relatively contiguous, so I pull the highest ID, pick a random number between 1 and `@@max_id`, then perform a query where I'm grabbing a record `>=` that id.

 Is it faster?
 Oh yeah.
 Here's the same query as before with the `RANDOM()` replaced: